Course Structure

 • Course culminates in an End of Year Exhibition in December

-Postgraduate diplomas are assessed and awarded by an independent board of artists, writers and curators.
+A final assessment is made and certificate awarded by an independent board of artists, writers and curators.

 Exhibition

-Various prizes awarded on the opening night of the main exhibition include the Sir Denis Mahon Prize of £10,000 awarded to an outgoing Drawing Year student each year to enable them continue in their practice as an artist, this prize culminates in a solo exhibition of work.
+Various prizes are awarded on the opening night of the main exhibition including the Christie's Drawing Prize of £15,000 awarded to an outgoing Drawing Year student each year to enable them continue in their practice as an artist, this prize culminates in a solo exhibition of work.

 The Drawing Year brought me back to making art and I think that without it I would not be an artist now.
 Phoebe Stannard Drawing Year 2010